 Token - An object that's used to get access to a restricted resource.
 A token may be a key/password, signature, or biometric data.

 Transformation - A type of component that applies SQL queries to loaded data.

 Truncate - To shorten something.

-User - A person who utilises a computer or service.
+User - A person who uses a computer or service.

 Variable - Variables are name-value pairs stored within each environment.
-Variables can be used in parameters and expressions to allow the user to pass and centralise environment specific configuration.
+Variables can be used in parameters and expressions to allow the user to pass and centralize environment-specific configuration.

-Views - A virtual table based on the results of a SQL statement, that are saved in the database as named queries.
+Views - Virtual tables based on the results of SQL statements, that are saved in the database as named queries.
 The virtual table itself can be queried.

 Wildcard - A symbol used to represent or replace one or more characters.
 Wildcards are useful in searching through data.

-Writer - View, edit, and execute all parts of Matillion ETL, but not delete Projects and Versions.
+Writer - View, edit, and execute all parts of Matillion ETL, but not delete projects or versions.